zengbing15/lumos_doc/docs/preparation/installckb.md

   ]}>
 <TabItem value="ubuntu"><p><b>Step 1.
 Install Tippy</b></p>

 <p>Tippy can be installed from the pre-built installer or built from <a href="https://github.com/nervosnetwork/tippy">source</a>.
 The following example installs Tippy version 0.1.5 from the pre-built installer.
-For more information about the installation from source, see the [Readme](https://github.com/nervosnetwork/tippy) of Tippy.</p>
+For more information about the installation from source, see the <a href="https://github.com/nervosnetwork/tippy">Readme</a> of Tippy.</p>

 <p>To install Tippy from the pre-built installer on Ubuntu 20.04:</p>